Help train future Priests and Sisters overseas

 ‘During my seminary training there were times I wanted to give up; but my dream kept me going.
 Twenty years later my dream has come true.’

-Many young men throughout the world are dreaming about becoming a priest.
+Many young men throughout the world are dreaming about becoming a Priest.
 Sometimes other worthy aspirations supersede those dreams.
-But others, without the right support will wither and perish.
-For some the dream will remain unfulfilled because the bishops do not have enough money to support the seminary training.
+But for some the dream will remain unfulfilled because the bishops do not have enough money to support the seminary training.